-In MATH 1451 students will learn to identify and interpret mathematical information contained in formulas, graphs and tables, in particular: (i) modeling rates of change in rectilinear motion; (ii) linear approximations; (iii) optimization and applications to physical problems; (iv) Riemann sums and integration.
+In MATH 1452 students will learn to identify and interpret mathematical information contained in formulas, graphs and tables, in particular: (i) applications to physical problems; (ii) formulas from integration tables; (iii) geometric and infinite series.
 The development of student interpretative and inference skills will be assessed through homework exercises, in-class quizzes, and examinations.

 Assessment Strategies: A comprehensive list of Homework and Exam problems will be created for which at least 25% of the problems on this comprehensive list will address this specific objective.

 College-Level Competency: Students graduating from Texas Tech University should be able to: demonstrate the ability to apply quantitative and logical skills to solve problems.
-In particular, students who have taken MATH 1451 will be able to use the course-specific learning objectives in order to provide individual solutions to mathematical problems and interpret the results in a relevant manner.
+In particular, students who have taken MATH 1452 will be able to use the course-specific learning objectives in order to provide individual solutions to mathematical problems and interpret the results in a relevant manner.
 The assessment of these skills will be conducted via embedded assessments in final exams, senior surveys (GSS) and senior assessments (OSA).